jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/notebooks-01/02-creating-a-workspace.md

 oc rollout status deploymentconfig experiments
 ```

-The initial deployment can take some time as the Jupyter Notebook image may need to be pulled down to the cluster.
-Also, the persistent volume will need to be populated, by copying the contents of the workspace from the image to the persistent volume.
+The initial deployment when using the `notebook-workspace` template can take some time.
+This is because the persistent volume will need to be populated, by copying the contents of the workspace from the image to the persistent volume.
 Depending on the class of persistent storage used by the cluster, how long this will take can vary.
 A subsequent restart of the Jupyter Notebook instance will be quicker, as the copying of contents only needs to be done once.

 Once the deployment has completed, the `oc rollout status` command will exit, and the Jupyter Notebook workspace will be ready to use.